Sunday, November 16, 2008

 One kind person who responded immediately to my e-mails was Mala Cunningham, a cardiac psychologist working at the University of Virginia.
 Besides making sure I was breathing right to reduce my anxiety, she was adamant that I needed to find some kind of spiritual path to connect with.

 Organized religion has never connected with me.
-As I child, I used to hide my good shoes on Sundays to try to avoid going to church. ("How can they make you go to church in bare feet?",
+As I child, I used to hide my good shoes on Sundays to try to avoid going to church. ("How can they make you go to church in bare feet?", the child was thinking.)
+In my view now, going to church barefoot might just be the simple, humble thing to do.

 I have been attracted to those religions that believe that each person is capable of having a direct and personal experience of God.
 This is the Gnostic approach in Christianity, the Inner Light in the Quaker religion, the Atman as an animating force in Hinduism.